Algeria profile - leaders

 He first took office when Algeria was still caught up in a savage civil war with Islamist insurgents and has been credited by supporters with curbing the conflict and restoring economic stability.

-After having amended the constitution to remove the two-term limit on the presidency in November 2008, Bouteflika has effectively allowed himself to remain head of state for life - changes criticised as a setback for democratic reform.
+After having amended the constitution to remove the two-term limit on the presidency in November 2008, Mr Bouteflika has effectively allowed himself to remain head of state for life - changes criticised as a setback for democratic reform.

 As in many Arabic-speaking countries, the government faced calls for democratic change in 2011, but protests did not reach the scale seen elsewhere.
-Nonetheless President Bouteflika announced a programme of constitutional change to avert pressure for more radical reform.
+Nonetheless Mr Bouteflika announced a programme of constitutional change to avert pressure for more radical reform.

 On first taking office in 1999 he promised to restore national harmony and to end years of bloodshed.
 He released thousands of Muslim militants and won backing for a civil concord in 1999 that offered an amnesty to armed militants.

 Algeria under President Bouteflika has won praise from the West for backing the US-led "war on terror".
 At home, many credited him with a return of some security, though attacks by Islamist militants have increased again since 2006.

 Mr Bouteflika has overcome years of isolation for Algeria, but his state-orientated economic policies have failed to wean the economy off reliance on oil and gas.